 - 1 cup chopped peperoncini peppers

-- Cook pasta according to package directions to al dente (rinse with cold water after straining).
+- Cook the pasta according to the package directions for al dente.
+When pasta is cooked, drain and rinse with cold water.

 Last Updated on